 In the media and general chitchat, we're told that the problem is the banks who aren't able to get with the program(s) fast enough.
 Those damn greedy Wall Street bastards!
 But truth is, unless said bank owns a servicer, it's likely not the problem.

 You see, once a mortgage is made ("originated"), the nice loan officer you spoke with isn't dealing with you anymore.
 His job is to go make more loans.
 Instead, he passes the mortgage, all of your information, your entire file, to another company called a servicer.
-The servicing companies are the ones who send out statements, process your payments, send late notices, foreclosures and alternative actions such as loan modifications, short sales, and the like.
+The servicing companies are the ones who send out statements, process your payments, send late notices, See photos of homes for sale in your area and across the country on AOL Real Estate answer questions, and generally do all of the things a lender would want done -- including, by the way, initiating foreclosures and alternative actions such as loan modifications, short sales, and the like.

 Trouble is, servicers have two issues when it comes to programs like HAMP/HAFA and alternatives to foreclosure.